aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/_index.md

 Any conversion you want to perform involves loading an HTML document and saving it in the supported format.
 It can be different scenarios, but it can be made with a few required steps:

 1. Load an HTML document into a Document object using one of [HTMLDocument()](https://apireference.aspose.com/html/net/aspose.html/htmldocument) constructors.
 You can load HTML from a file, HTML code, stream, or URL.
+2. Create a Save Options object.

-2. Invoke one of the [ConvertHTML()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/methods/converthtml/index) methods and pass the required parameters to it.
+3. Invoke one of the [ConvertHTML()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/methods/converthtml/index) methods and pass the required parameters to it.
     {{% /alert %}}

 Please take a look over the following C# code snippet that shows the HTML to PNG conversion using the [ConvertHTML(`document, options, savePath`)](https://apireference.aspose.com/html/net/aspose.html.converters.converter/converthtml/methods/3) method.